eHtmlu/advanced-settings/readme.txt

 **Detailed answer:**
 Advanced Settings 3 works as follows: Only when you open the plugin's settings window does the plugin recognise which settings are actually available.
 When saving, only the activated settings are written to a separate cache file.
 Only this cache file is then taken into account during operation.
 This means that slowdowns can only occur due to **active** features.
 However, as some features deactivate WordPress functions, the plugin can actually make WordPress even faster than in the standard configuration.

+= How can the plugin be lightweight despite so many features? =

+**Short answer:**
+Typically, graphical user interfaces represent the largest chunk of data.
+Since we have largely standardized the user interface for all features, additional features are of little importance.

+**Detailed answer:**
+The plugin is currently only 0.5 MB in size.
+Only about a third of that is used for the actual functionality of the features.
+The rest is used for the graphical user interface, backward compatibility, performance optimization, and the like.
+So if we doubled the number of features, the plugin would still be smaller than 0.7 MB.
+Theoretically, we could quadruple the number of features and still stay under 1 MB.
+So the number of features isn't crucial.
+The trick is to standardize everything around the features so that each additional feature has minimal impact.

+We are passionate about lightweight plugins that remain politely in the background while you work, so we can assure you that this will continue to be the case.

 = How is the security of the plugin ensured? =